Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 \subsection{Neural Ratio Estimator}

-We evaluate the calibrated NRE on lenses that are drawn from the training distribution as well as from distributions with minor variations, following the tests in Section~\ref{sec:tests} and Table~\ref{tab:mods}.
+We evaluate the calibrated NRE on lenses that are drawn from the training distribution as well as from distributions with minor variations as defined in Table~\ref{tab:mods}, following the tests in Section~\ref{sec:tests}.
 The inferred posteriors from the original and the varied distributions are shown in Figure~\ref{fig:variations}.
 All images used for the posterior inference were generated with the ground truth parameters set at $f_{\rm sub} = 0.05$ and $\beta = -0.9$, which are consistent with $\Lambda$CDM predictions \citep[e.g.,][]{Diemand_2007_ViaLactea, Kuhlen_2007_ViaLactea, Springel_2008, Hiroshima_2018}.
-The ground truth is denoted by the red star in the posterior predictions.
+The ground truth is denoted by the cyan star in the posterior predictions.
 In all experiments, we only modify the distribution of one parameter at a time, with the remaining parameters sampled from the same distribution as the training set (Table~\ref{tab:parameter_distribution}).
+The prior on the subhalo abundance and the mass slope are, as defined in Table~\ref{tab:parameter_distribution}, uniform distributions with $f_{\rm sub} \in \mathcal{U}[0.0, 0.20]$ and $\beta \in \mathcal{U}[-1.5, -0.5]$.

 Figure~\ref{fig:variations} is organized as follows: The left-hand side displays variations in the lens plane and noise levels, while the right-hand side shows variations in the source.
 The columns correspond to the posteriors inferred by combining 50, 100, and 500 lens systems, each row illustrating the effect of a different test.